DotEightInc/Knowledgebase/cke6dbnms008vyjs19yrx1syg.md

 # Things to note before getting started.

+- You must have a  [Degoo Cloud Account](https://cloud.degoo.com/drive-bbkv1qfida2d)

+The Degoo Cloud Account gives you 100GB storage to upload your web files.
+We have decided to give you **5GB more extra storage space on Degoo  Cloud Storage** when you  [click on this link](https://cloud.degoo.com/drive-bbkv1qfida2d).
+You will be required to input your folder share link when making your payment.
+DotEight Host will then download this folder to our cloud server after successful payment.
+In less than 24 Hours after payment, a billing team member will get across to you and set up your website space for you.

 - DotEight Host Student Hosting Plan does not have a Control Panel (Cpanel)

 In as much we tried to make this offer awesome for you, we are left with the inability to provide you a control panel to edit your website files or make certain changes.
 But do not worry.
-You can always come to us through our support channels most especially on WhatsApp with the changes you want to make.
-Within 10 - 20 minutes  of changes request, we promise to help you make up with the changes.
+You can always edit your files on **Degoo Cloud Storage** and notify us about the changes you have made.
+We promise to reflect those changes within 24Hours of contact.
 In case you don`t love this, we have other hosting plan which comes with all features.
 To know more about our other hosting plan, kindly  [click here](https://doteightinc.com/doteighthost/#hosting)

 - Form Notifications by mail.